redis/redis/README.md

 ---

-The Redis root directory just contains this README, the Makefile which actually calls the real Makefile inside the `src` directory and an example configuration for Redis and Sentinel.
-Also, you can find a few shell scripts that are used in order to execute the Redis, Redis Cluster and Redis Sentinel unit tests, which are implemented inside the `tests` directory.
+The Redis root directory just contains this README, the Makefile which calls the real Makefile inside the `src` directory and an example configuration for Redis and Sentinel.
+You can find a few shell scripts that are used in order to execute the Redis, Redis Cluster and Redis Sentinel unit tests, which are implemented inside the `tests` directory.

-Inside the root directory following are the important directories:
+Inside the root are the following important directories:

 * `src`: contains the Redis implementation, written in C.
 * `tests`: contains the unit tests, implemented in Tcl.